Andr\'e-Oort for a Nonholomorphic Modular Function: Special Sets

 $W$ is a 2-dimensional variety and contains the sets

 and

 So the sets $S$ and $S^*$ are each contained in the projection of $W$ onto the $Y_i$-coordinates (which correspond to $\chi^*$-variables).
 Since $\dim W=2$, the projection certainly has dimension at most 2.
 So we need to show that $S$ is not contained in a curve, which is immediate from \ref{propn:infiniteGs} since not all the $N_i$ are equal to 1.
-By \ref{lma:isomorphism}, $S^*$ cannot be contained in any curve either. \end{proof}
+By \ref{lma:isomorphism}, $S^*$ cannot be contained in any curve either. \end{proof} \begin{corollary} The only positive-dimensional, proper weakly $\chi^*$-special (or indeed weakly $\chi$-special) subvarieties of $\mathbb{C}^2$ are the diagonal $X=Y$ and the horizontal and vertical lines. \end{corollary} \begin{proof} Immediate. \end{proof}